mantidproject/mantid/docs/source/algorithms/LoadMask-v1.rst

  * Component ID --> Detector IDs --> Workspace Indexes
  * Detector ID --> Workspace Indexes
  * Spectrum Number --> Workspace Indexes

+When spectra mask is used on multiple workspaces, the same masking is produced only if all masked workspaces have the same spectra-detector map.
+When mask is generated for one workspace and applied to workspace with different spectra-detector mapping, the same masking can be produced by using *Workspace* option, using this workspace as the source of the spectra-detector mapping.

 Usage
 -----